adonisdario/data-science/best-gk-2023-24/readme.md

 This study will include only the top 5 european leagues, England, Spain, Italy, Germany and France.
 Meaning that other leagues, national cups, continental tournaments, and international friendlies and tournaments will not be accounted.

+The code is in this file but you can click directly through [here](https://github.com/adonisdario/data-science/blob/main/best-gk-2023-24/Top_Goalkeepers_23_24.ipynb)

 ## Introduction

 Using the links below, I was able to retrieve all the information I needed to create this notebook.